Dianne Saxe: Environmental Commissioner of Ontario

-Saxe was unanimously named the environmental commissioner of Ontario in 2015 by the Legislative Assembly of Ontario for a five year term.
+Saxe was appointed the environmental commissioner of Ontario in 2015 by the Legislative Assembly of Ontario.
 The commissioner was an independent officer of the legislature which monitored the Environmental Bill of Rights, and submitted annual reports on the province's progress on each of energy conservation, environmental protection and climate change.
 She was also permitted to deliver special reports.
 As commissioner, she delivered 17 reports to the legislature on topics including environmental injustice to First Nations, electricity, waste and circular economy, endangered species, water pollution, soil health and climate policy.

 On November 15, 2018, the Progressive Conservative (PC) government announced their intention to abolish the position of environment commissioner, transferring some of its functions to the auditor general.
 Saxe had published reports critical of the incoming administration's environmental positions, including the absence of a climate change policy.
 The decision to eliminate independent environmental oversight was widely reported on.
 More than 200 scientists and researchers sent an open letter to Premier Doug Ford calling for reconsideration.
 Her last report was heavily critical of the Ford government.
 After 25 years, the position of the environmental commissioner of Ontario ceased to exist when the Environmental Bill of Rights was amended on April 1, 2019.

 Return to private practice

-After being the Environmental Commissioner of Ontario, Saxe reopened her SaxeFacts environmental law practice focussed on climate issues.
+After her tenure as the environmental commissioner, Saxe reopened her SaxeFacts environmental law practice focused on climate issues.
 She publishes articles and a blog and presents on climate issues.
 She was a McMurtry Clinical Fellow at Osgoode Hall Law School from 2019 to 2020, is a senior fellow at Massey College, and an adjunct professor at the University of Toronto School of the Environment.
 She hosts a podcast called "Green Economy Heroes" features interviews with green business leaders, and has also been a public support to the youth climate strikes movement in Toronto.